Out of the Storm

 Friday May 30, 1902

 Wyoming.
 The notion was crazy.
 It was just one of those pleasantries, something nice someone says to be polite, but doesn’t really mean.
-Surely he hadn’t really invited her to Wyoming.
+Surely Jed Curry hadn’t really invited her to his ranch in Wyoming.
 Nora had known it would be only a matter of time until Jed Curry returned home.
 His life was there.
 Heyes was there.
 His family.
 Jed had never given her reason to think of him as anything more than a friend.
 Any feelings she thought he may have had for her were certainly only in her imagination.

 Nora walked the short distance from the clinic to the inn where she had been staying since her own place had been destroyed along with most of the town.
 She was so lost in her dismal thoughts, she didn’t hear him call.
 At the touch on her elbow, she startled.